SimonWaldherr/majaX.js/README.md

 ##contact

-Feel free to contact me via [eMail](mailto:contact@simonwaldherr.de) or on [Twitter](http://twitter.com/simonwaldherr).
+Feel free to contact me via [eMail](mailto:contact@simonwaldherr.de), on [App.net](https://alpha.app.net/simonwaldherr) or on [Twitter](http://twitter.com/simonwaldherr).
 This software will be continually developed.
 Suggestions and tips are always welcome.